vscode-debug-specs/csharp/README.md

 ### way need to open project dir

-1. change VSCode dir to the project dir.
+1. change VS Code dir to the project dir.
 2. open C# code in the project.
 3. click Yes to message "Required assets to build and debug are missing from ...